You're So Cupid

-Tweens and teens looking for a swoony love story with almost zero racy content, will gloss over the fact that this movie is filled with ridiculous plot points and frustrating twists and turns that make little sense.
+Tweens and teens looking for a swoony love story with little racy content will gloss over the fact that it’s filled with ridiculous plot points and frustrating twists and turns that make no sense.
 From the first scene, when a young woman is rescued from a car crash by a romantic figure who appears out of nowhere to the next moment when they're kissing and evidently madly in love, the fantasy elements of this straight-to-DVD movie fails to impress.

 Families can talk about...